nliaquin/linux-guides/arch_install.md

 An important thing to remember is that you want to mount your root partition first:
 > mount /dev/sda3 /mnt

-Then we'll activate the swap partition in one line:
+Then we'll activate the swap partition:
-> mkswap /dev/sda2 && swapon /dev/sda2
+> swapon /dev/sda2

 Let's make a couple of needed directories real quick:
 > mkdir /mnt/boot && mkdir /mnt/boot/efi && mkdir /mnt/home